 Directors may use the due diligence defence to guard against personal liability with respect to statutory offences.
-To be successful in this regard, a director must demonstrate that they acted in the same manner in which a reasonably prudent person would have acted in the circumstances.
+A director must demonstrate that he or she has acted in the same manner in which a reasonably prudent person would have acted in the circumstances.
 The courts invoke the business judgment rule when considering the merits of certain business decisions.
 This rule provides that a court will not review the business decisions of directors who performed their duties in good faith with reasonable care and in a manner that they believed to be in the company’s best interests.

 - the two entities were sufficiently distinct; and